-Have you ever visited a place you’ve been been to before and feel an uncanny familiarity that you’ve actually been there before?
-Or maybe you were in the thick of conversation with a friend and all of a sudden you feel like you’ve had the very same conversation?
+Have you ever visited a place you have never been before and all of a sudden you get this feeling like you have actually been there before?
+Or you were talking with a friend and all of a sudden you feel like you have had this conversation before?

-Well, these instances are what you call deja vu – a phenomenon that translates to “already seen” in French, and is defined as an overwhelming sense of familiarity with a place, an event, or a person that shouldn’t be familiar at all.
+These instances are what you call sense of déjà vu – a phenomenon that translates to “already seen” in French.
+It is a sense of familiarity with a place, an event, or a person that shouldn’t be familiar at all.

-When you try to recall the supposed memory, you simply can’t pinpoint where and when it happened – you just know that you feel it has happened before or that you’ve actually been there before the present.
+When you try to recall the supposed memory, you simply can’t pinpoint where and when it happened.
+You just know that you feel it has happened before.

-The first person to coin the term “deja vu” was French researcher Emile Boirac, who used it in his book, “The Future of Psychic Sciences.”
-Explanations of the phenomenon range from reincarnation, chemical imbalances in the brain, extra-sensory perception, and a long list of theories that have been hard to substantiate.
+“Deja vu” was first used by French psychic researcher Émile Boirac, in his book, “The Future of Psychic Sciences.”
+This miracle range from reincarnation, chemical imbalances in the brain, extra-sensory perception, and a long list of theories that have been hard to substantiate.

 Scientific Explanations of Deja Vu